-- I am an SMU parent and am not receiving SMU updates.
+- I am an SMU parent and am not receiving SMU communication such as email.
 How do I sign up?

 To receive all university updates, your student needs to go into their my.smu account and grant permission for you to receive updates.
 To receive notifications from SMU alerts, please text SMUParent to 888777.
 Also, please follow COVID-19 updates at smu.edu/coronavirus.